Credoecspa/alx-system_engineering-devops/0x00-shell_basics/README.md

 Display the contents list of your current directory Write a script that changes the working directory to the users home directory Display current directory contents in a long format.
-Display current directory contents, including hidden files
+Display current directory contents, including hidden file Display current directory contents.
+Long format
+with user and group IDs displayed numerically
+And hidden files (starting with .)s